How to prepare for your first overseas teaching job

 Check the immigration rules

 Research the immigration rules when applying to work in a different country as they vary.
-In Qatar, for example, dependents and spouses cannot accompany the person who has been hired until they obtain a resident’s permit, which can take up to six months.
-Also some countries do not allow you to leave the country without an exit permit.
+In Qatar, for example, dependents and spouses cannot accompany the person who has been hired until they obtain a resident’s permit which can take up to six months.
+Some countries do not allow you to leave the country without an exit permit.

 Calculate the cost of living

-Check the salary on offer will give you the lifestyle you want.
-There are a number of cost of living calculators, such as Xpatulator, which are handy tools for getting an approximation.
-However you do your research, drill down to the specific region and even town, if possible, as costs can vary dramatically between the big cities and more rural areas of a country.
+Check the wage on offer is sufficient for you to afford the lifestyle you’ll need to be comfortable and happy before accepting a job.
+There are a number of cost of living calculators, such as Xpatulator http://www.xpatulator.com/, which are handy tools for getting an approximation.
+However you do your research drill down to the specific region and even town, if possible, as costs can vary dramatically between the big cities and more rural areas of a country.